My Vitamin C Story.

 And the available information online indicates that in times of sickness or stress, we use up our pathetically tiny stores of vit.
 C very quickly.
 Maybe we should carry it with us in our pocket with our wallet, etc. (Don't leave home without it.....)

 We humans are members of a small disadvantaged family of creatures on earth that need to seek out foods with vitamin C since our bodies do not synthesize ascorbic acid (vitamin C).
 Or we must take vitamin C supplements.
 Our cousins are the guinea pigs, apes, bats, fish(?), and a few others, but please don't kiss your cousins.

 In the past, I would sometimes buy some vitamin C. But I usually just used a multi-vitamin.
 So using vitamin C separately was not an ingrained habit for me.
 I never used it every day, day after day.
 And when I ran out, I usually didn't go out to buy it again.
 It might be months or years before I re-stocked.

-So until March 2020, when the lock-down due to covid-19 occurred, I was never a regular user of it, and I don't really have much to say about it.
+So until March 2020, when the lock-down due to covid-19 occurred, I was never a regular user of vitamin C, and I don't really have much to say about it.
 I just bought two bottles of the cheapest I could find on March 15th, 2020.
 When I went back to the store where I found it, the shelves were nearly empty of vitamin C. (April 11th, 2020 update - the shelves are still nearly empty of vitamn C everywhere I have looked.
 But the stores are NOT out of stock.)